cloudfoundry/disaster-recovery-acceptance-tests/README.md

    ```
 1. Install `dep`

-## Running DRATS with Envrironment Variables
+## Running DRATS with Environment Variables

 1. Spin up a Cloud Foundry deployment.
     * CF on BOSH Lite is supported.